softlayer/softlayer-java/README.md

 #### Username and API Key
 For using a Classic Infrastructure or IBM Cloud API key.
-When using the IBM Cloud Api key, your username is litterally `apikey`, more information about that can be found on the SLDN [Authenticating to the SoftLayer API](https://sldn.softlayer.com/article/authenticating-softlayer-api/#cloud-api) article.
+When using the IBM Cloud Api key, your username is the literal string `apikey`, more information about that can be found on the SLDN [Authenticating to the SoftLayer API](https://sldn.softlayer.com/article/authenticating-softlayer-api/#cloud-api) article.

 ```java
 import com.softlayer.api.*;